Token-Modification Adversarial Attacks for Natural Language Processing: A Survey

-We solve this problem by categorising individual attack components rather than the attacks themselves.
-We are the first survey to take this approach.
+Recognising this limitation, in this survey, we adopt a novel perspective by categorising based on the individual attack components, rather than the attacks themselves.
+This approach offers a more nuanced understanding of the underlying mechanisms and commonalities across different attacks.
+To the best of our knowledge, we are the first survey to adopt this component-centric approach.

-\section{Attack Framework}
+\section{Attack framework}

-Recently \cite{TextAttack} proposed a framework that defines four components to a textual adversarial attack: (a) a goal function that specifies if the attack was successful; (b) a set of transformations that define the precise actions available to the adversary; (c) a search method that specifies the order transformations are applied; and (d) a set of constraints to define a valid adversarial example.
-Each text attack becomes a constrained search problems defined by its choice of components.
+Recently, \citet{TextAttack} introduced a comprehensive framework that defines four essential components of a textual adversarial attack: (a) a goal function, which determines the success criteria of the attack; (b) a set of transformations, outlining the specific actions that the adversary can undertake; (c) a search method, dictating the sequence in which transformations are applied; and (d) a set of constraints, establishing the boundaries for a valid adversarial example.
+This formulation casts each text attack as a constrained search problem, defined by its unique combination of these components.